kevinbarabash/beignet/design/mvp/10_extensibility.md

 general.
 A plugin could be implemented using [regex_syntax](https://docs.rs/regex-syntax/latest/regex_syntax/) to determine which capture groups are in the regex.
-This information could then be used to synthesize a Crochet type for successful matches.
+This information could then be used to synthesize a Escalier type for successful matches.
 The code below shows what it would look like using the plugin.
 The destructuring of the `input.match()` result would be completely typesafe with `r`, `g`, and `b` being inferred as `string`s.